fani-lab/Adila/README.md

   > `fpred`: a file or folder that includes the prediction files of a neural team formation methods in the format of `torch.ndarray`.
 The file name(s) should be `*.pred` and the content is `[#test × #experts]` probabilities that shows the membership probability of an expert to a team in test set.
 For a toy example, try ```import torch; torch.load([`./output/toy.dblp.v12.json/bnn/t31.s11.m13.l[100].lr0.1.b4096.e20.s1/f0.test.pred`](./output/toy.dblp.v12.json/bnn/t31.s11.m13.l[100].lr0.1.b4096.e20.s1/f0.test.pred)))```

-  > `ratios`: the desired `popular/nonpopular` ratio among members of predicted teams after mitigation process by re-ranking algorithms.
-The sum should be 1.
-For example, 0.5 0.5 means 50% popular and 50% nonpopular.
+  > `ratio`: the desired `nonpopular` ratio among members of predicted teams after mitigation process by re-ranking algorithms.
+E.g., 0.5.

   > `reranker`: fairness-aware reranking algorithm from {det_greedy, det_cons, det_relaxed}.
 Eg. det_cons'.